TAHDataJamCanada2021/Data-Lionesses/project/README.md

 **User Interface Code**

-The UI code is in the [ReportingGUI](https://github.com/TAHDataJamCanada2021/Data-Lionesses/tree/main/project/ReportingGUI) folder and includes forms generated based on our model's result for the drivers to fill in and eventually for the report to be sent to the Police.
+The UI code, implemented in the Python 3.9 programming language, in conjunction with the Kivy framework, is in the [ReportingGUI](https://github.com/TAHDataJamCanada2021/Data-Lionesses/tree/main/project/ReportingGUI) folder and includes forms generated based on our model's result for the drivers to fill in and eventually for the report to be sent to investigators.
+The UI is activated when the backend flags a suspicious trip.
+The UI asks whether one or more of their riders appear to potentially be a victim of human trafficking.
+3-4 screens follow, prompting the driver to answer whether or not key indicators (as set out by the UNODC) were present during the trip.
+A final set of forms guides the user to answer questions about the persons involved, including description and names used.
+Submitting these answers generates a report, which, combined with location and time/date data from their phones, are compiled and sent to authorities and investigators.

 **Model Code**